Deal alert! Northwest, our favorite company, is forming

 - If your LLC is formed in January, February, or March, your first DC Biennial Report is not due 1-3 months later in April of the same year.
 It’s due the following April, one whole year later.

-What if I don’t get a reminder by mail?
+What if I don’t get a reminder by email?

-Even if you don’t receive a courtesy reminder in the mail from the DCRA, it is still your responsibility to file your DC LLC Biennial Report on time every 2 years.
+Even if you don’t receive a courtesy reminder from the DLCP, it is still your responsibility to file your DC LLC Biennial Report on time every 2 years.
+So we recommend creating a repeating reminder in your calendar, and on your phone or computer.

 #1 reason LLCs get administratively dissolved:

-The #1 reason LLCs in DC get shut down by the DCRA is for failure to file their Biennial Report.
+The #1 reason LLCs in DC get shut down by the DLCP is for failure to file their Biennial Report.

 You can file your LLC Biennial Report by mail or online.
 In both cases, the filing fee is $300.

-- If you file your Biennial Report online, it’s processed and approved immediately.
+- If you file online, it’s processed and approved immediately.

 - If you file your Biennial Report by mail, it will take 15 business days to process and approve.